-The Rouse Brothers were hard drinking fiddle demons who lived in the Everglades amongst the outlaws and wetlanders, shack shakers, and juke jointers.
+The Rouse Brothers were prolific kings of country violin who lived in the Florida Everglades, and rocked out with the outlaws and the wetlanders, the shack shakers, and the juke jointers.
 They were party lifers, and money spenders.
 And chart topping songwriters.

 Their toil produced “One of the top 10 country songs of the century” according to ASCAP, the American Society of Composers, Authors and Publishers, and they are included in the Smithsonian Museum’s music library.